Table of Contents

 The superstructure of a bridge directly supports the traffic and provides a smooth and uninterrupted route over natural/man-made blockades like rivers, railway tracks, creeks, roads etc., by conveying the loads and forces approaching over it to the footing through the bearings and substructure.

 Expansion joints are provided at the end of the deck and accommodate the movement of the deck due to temperature, creep, shrinkage, etc. Expansion joints make the deck joint leak-proof, protect the edges of slab/girder and permit smooth passage of loads from one span to another by connecting the gap.

 Bearings are important components of a bridge which while permitting longitudinal and/or transverse rotations and/ or movements of the superstructure with respect to the substructure and effectively transmit loads and forces from the superstructure to the substructure.

 Substructure includes those components of a bridge that are above the foundation but excludes bearings and superstructure.
 Substructure can be built of brick/ stone masonry, plain/ reinforced/ prestressed concrete and steel.
 The shape of columns or piers and abutments generally, should be such as to cause the least impediment to the flow of water.

-Foundations are components of the bridge that are below the substructure and places below the level of the soil.
+Foundations are components of the bridge that are below the substructure and placed below the level of the soil.
 Foundation transmits all the loads coming from the substructure to the underlying soil.

-There are 10 modern Bridge form we commonly see in the bridge design
+There are 10 modern Bridge forms we commonly see in the bridge design